 As an active member of multiple hospitality, gaming, legal and real estate trade associations, Billings Law, LLC keeps current on both the legal and business issues faced by members of the hospitality and gaming industries

 Doug Billings holds a Certificate in Hotel Real Estate Investments and Asset Management from Cornell University.
-In addition, Doug studied hotel administration as an undergraduate student at the University of Nevada, Las Vegas.

 Billings Law, LLC is the only Ohio law firm that has been a member of both the Ohio Restaurant Association and the Ohio Hotel & Lodging Association.
 The firm has also an active member of the American Bar Association's Hotels, Resorts & Tourism Committee.

-In addition to his legal work, Doug Billings has worked as a policy expert and registered lobbyist for one of the most powerful business organizations in Washington, DC.
+In addition to his legal work, Doug Billings has worked as a policy expert and registered lobbyist for one of the most powerful business organizations in Washington, DC. and has experince working on legislative matters in Nevada's state capital, Carson City.

 LODGING: Hotels, Motels, Resorts, Bed & Breakfasts, Mixed Use